ET0735-DevOps-AIoT-AY2410/DCPE_2A_02_Group1/README.md

 ## Setup Instructions

-### Pulling Docker Image
+### Pulling the Docker Image
-Pull Docker image of this project by using the following command:<br />
+To pull the Docker image for this project, run the following command: bash docker pull dennistgb/garden:latest
-bash<br />
-docker pull<br />
-dennistgb/garden:latest<br />

-### Running Docker Container
+### Running the Docker Container
-Run Docker Container by using the following command:<br />
-bash<br />
-docker run -privileged -d --name<br />
+To run the Docker container, use the following command: bash docker run -privileged -d --name garden_monitor -p 5000:5000 dennistgb/garden:latest
-garden_monitor -p 5000:5000<br />
-dennistgb/garden:latest<br />

-This will start the container and map port 5000 of the host to port 5000 of the container
+This will start the container and map port 80 of the host to port 80 of the container.

 ### Stopping the Docker Container
-Stop docker container by using the following command:<br />
-bash<br />
+To stop the running container, use the following command: bash docker stop garden_monitor

+### Removing the Docker Container
-docker rm garden_monitor
+To remove the container, use the following command: bash docker rm garden_monitor

 ## Contributors
  Dennis<br />